Code-Hex/ble-micro-pro-keyball61/README.md

 * `test` - Test for building/soldering Keyball61 (w/ right trackball)
 * `bmp` - Template for customized keymap (w/ right trackball and BLE Micro Pro custom keys)

+## Download firmware

+If you are not interested in extending the firmware and only want the built firmware file (`.uf2`), you can download it from [here](https://github.com/Code-Hex/ble-micro-pro-keyball61/releases).

 ## How to build firmware

 1. Check out this repository.